Adam Duvall Player Props: Red Sox vs. Tigers

 Adam Duvall At The Plate

-- Duvall has driven home a run in 21 games this year (41.2%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..
+- Duvall has an RBI in 21 of 53 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 43.1% of his games this season, with two or more runs scored in 5.9%.
+- He has scored in 22 of 53 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.